Burbinox/developer-bible/Backend/SQL/README.md

 ## Index in database <a name="index_in_database"></a>
 Index in a database creates a data structure that speeds up the reading process but slows down the write/update/delete process because the index data structure needs to be updated to reflect the changes made.

+## JOIN and UNION <a name="join_and_union"></a>
+- LEFT JOIN — returns all rows from the left table plus matched rows from the right table (NULL if no match in right table)
+- RIGHT JOIN — returns all rows from the right table plus matched rows from the left table (NULL if no match in left table)
+- FULL JOIN — returns all rows from both tables, with NULLs where there’s no match on either side
+- INNER JOIN — returns only the rows that have matching values in both tables
+- UNION - combines the results of two or more SELECT queries by stacking them vertically (one after another).
+It removes duplicates by default (use UNION ALL to keep all duplicates).
+All queries involved must have the same number of columns and compatible data types in corresponding positions.

 ## Normalization <a name="normalization"></a>
 It is dividing large tables into smaller, related tables and defining relationships between them using foreign keys.